List of power stations in Scotland: Pumped-storage hydro-electric

 Hydroelectricity relies on gravity to propel water through power-generating turbines.
 The difference in height between the turbine and the water source is known as the "head".
 Scotland has two pumped-storage hydro-electric power stations, which pump water back up to a storage reservoir during periods of off-peak demand.
-Drax Group PLC's Cruachan Power Station was the first such station in the world when it opened in 1965.
-It can hold 7 GWh of energy, equivalent to 22 hours of full production.
+Although claimed to be the first such station in the world when it opened in 1965 by the Visit Cruachan website, Drax Group PLC's Cruachan Power Station was preceded by the Ffestiniog Power Station in North Wales, which opened in 1963, and on a smaller scale by the North of Scotland Hydro-Electric Board's Sron Mor power station opened in 1957, part of the Shira Hydro-Electric Scheme.
+Cruachan can hold 7 GWh of energy, equivalent to 22 hours of full production.
 12 hours is reserved for black start.

-SSE have proposed building two new pumped storage schemes in the Great Glen; 600 MW at Balmacaan above Loch Ness, and 600 MW at Coire Glas above Loch Lochy, at £800m.
+There are several proposals for new pumped storage hydro-electric schemes in Scotland, mostly in the Great Glen;